peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 ~~~~

 An NS RRSet in a parent zone which includes multiple NS resource
-records is not a delegation to nowhere, even if the target of one
+records is not a delegation to nowhere, even if one of the NS
-of the NS resource records within the RRSet has an empty target.
+resource records within the RRSet has an empty target.

 ~~~~
         KITTEN  3600  IN  NS  A.CAT-SERVERS.EXAMPLE.